 In the 1960s, the organization moved its headquarters and library to the ASU campus and reorganized to reflect a broader geographical scope.
 The resultant International Solar Energy Society (ISES) remained at ASU until 1970, at which time it relocated to Australia.
-Before the move, ISES donated its library materials and records to ASU to form the basis of the Solar Energy Collection.
+Before the move, ISES donated its library materials and records to ASU.
 During the next decade, the volume of solar and other renewable energies holdings increased dramatically through acquisitions of personal papers of several research pioneers.

-Today the Solar Energy Collection consists of several distinct collections described below that include correspondence, technical papers, reports, conference materials, manuscripts, photographs, drawings, meeting minutes, and printed matter reflecting activities in the research and development of various alternative energy technologies and their applications.
+Today the Solar Energy Collections consist of several distinct collections described below that include correspondence, technical papers, reports, conference materials, manuscripts, photographs, drawings, meeting minutes, and printed matter reflecting activities in the research and development of various alternative energy technologies and their applications.